GUIDELINES FOR THE APPEALS PROCEDURE TO THE ACADEMIC STANDING APPEALS COMMITTEE – FALL 2019

 The committee has considerable discretion in making its decisions.
 The committee’s decision is FINAL.
 It can uphold the decision to deny a student permission to register at the College.
 The committee may also insist on a program change or change a student’s course load if re-admission is granted.

-If the Appeal Committee grants you permission to register in Continuing Education at Dawson, or if you choose not to appeal your expulsion and to register in Continuing Education, you will only be permitted to register as a student in Springboard to a DCS (i.e., you cannot register in a program).
+If the Appeal Committee grants you permission to register in Continuing Education at Dawson, you will only be permitted to register as a student in Springboard to a DCS (DEC) (i.e. you cannot register in a program).

 Options for the Student Denied Permission to Register